KovalenkoDima236961/EthRome_Hackathon/README.md

 To issue a token, the user simply uploads their certificate in PDF format.
 The system then performs a two-step verification process:

 - Server-side validation — the certificate is verified through the issuing authority’s API to confirm its authenticity.
+For current version of project it was created functionality to verify the certificate for Udemy, but in the same way it caan be expanded for another platforms like: Coursera, AWS, Cisco etc.

 - On-chain validation — the system checks that no identical certificate has been minted before, ensuring its uniqueness.